How to deploy using Terraform¶

 juju add-model my-model

-Clone examples and navigate to the MySQL machine module:
+Clone the MySQL K8s operator repository and navigate to the terraform module:

 Initialise the Juju Terraform Provider: